-Bereavement Leave
+Rereavement Leave

 In the event of death in the immediate family of the employee or spouse (wife, husband, children, mother, father, brother or sister, grandmother, grandfather or legal guardian of a staff member), a staff member may be granted a leave of absence with pay for a reasonable time, but not to exceed five (5) days.
-Bereavement leave cannot be requested and taken later.
 Employees must notify their supervisor as soon as possible of any absence due to the death of an immediate family member, and complete a Leave Request form to allow your supervisor to arrange staffing levels and continuation of services.
 Documentation of legal guardianship must be submitted to Human Resources.